Nambella/GitHubCloneProject/README.md

-this is the descriptive of my repo
+this is the description of my repo

-modification in main branch